-- 1. Intrusion Over the Area of Special Flood Hazard Frequently Flooded Areas Allowed.
-Any structure may intrude over the area of special flood hazard frequently flooded areas if: - a.
-The intrusion is located above existing grade, and does not alter the configuration of the area of special flood hazardfrequently flooded area; - b.
-The intrusion is at an elevation and orientation which maintains the existing vegetation of the area of special flood hazar frequently flooded aread in a healthy condition.
-Solar access to vegetation must be maintained at least 50 percent of daylight hours during the normal growing season; and c.
+- 1. Intrusion Over Frequently Flooded Areas Allowed.
+Any structure may intrude over frequently flooded areas if: - a.
+The intrusion is located above existing grade, and does not alter the configuration of the frequently flooded area;

+- b.
+The intrusion is at an elevation and orientation which maintains the existing vegetation of the frequently flooded area in a healthy condition.
+Solar access to vegetation must be maintained at least 50 percent of daylight hours during the normal growing season; and - c.
 The intrusion does not encroach into the regulated floodway except in compliance with subsection C.5 of this section.